 Epic

 In October, Epic and tech giant Microsoft said that they are working with health systems to develop an AI solution that uses ambient technology to streamline nursing documentation.
-The tool, according to Microsoft, will leverage ambient technology to create flowsheets for review, allowing nurses to minimize paperwork and dedicate more time to patient care.
+The tool, according to Microsoft, will leverage ambient technology to create flowsheets for review, reducing manual documentation by nurses and allowing them to dedicate more time to patient care.

 Health systems such as Charlotte, N.C.-based Advocate Health; Jacksonville, Fla.-based Baptist Health; Durham, N.C.-based Duke Health; Denver, Colo.-based Intermountain Health Saint Joseph Hospital; St. Louis-based Mercy; Chicago-based Northwestern Medicine; Palo Alto, Calif.-based Stanford Health Care; and Tampa (Fla.)
 General Hospital are among the healthcare organizations working with Microsoft and Epic on this initiative.